apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 -   [Scraping with Web Scraper](https://docs.apify.com/tutorials/apify-scrapers/web-scraper) -
     A step-by-step tutorial on how to use Web Scraper, with a detailed explanation and examples.
 -   **Cheerio Scraper** ([apify/cheerio-scraper](https://apify.com/apify/cheerio-scraper)) -
-    Another web scraping actor that downloads and processes pages in raw HTML for much higher performance.
+    Another web scraping Actor that downloads and processes pages in raw HTML for much higher performance.
 -   **Playwright Scraper** ([apify/playwright-scraper](https://apify.com/apify/playwright-scraper)) -
-    A similar web scraping actor to Web Scraper, which provides lower-level control of the underlying [Playwright](https://github.com/microsoft/playwright) library and the ability to use server-side libraries.
+    A similar web scraping Actor to Web Scraper, which provides lower-level control of the underlying [Playwright](https://github.com/microsoft/playwright) library and the ability to use server-side libraries.
 -   **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/puppeteer-scraper)) -
-    An actor similar to Web Scraper, which provides lower-level control of the underlying [Puppeteer](https://github.com/puppeteer/puppeteer) library and the ability to use server-side libraries.
+    An Actor similar to Web Scraper, which provides lower-level control of the underlying [Puppeteer](https://github.com/puppeteer/puppeteer) library and the ability to use server-side libraries.
 -   [Actors documentation](https://apify.com/docs/actor) -
     Documentation for the Apify Actors cloud computing platform.
--   [Apify SDK documentation](https://sdk.apify.com) - Learn more about the tools required to run your own Apify actors.
+-   [Apify SDK documentation](https://sdk.apify.com) - Learn more about the tools required to run your own Apify Actors.
 -   [Crawlee documentation](https://crawlee.dev) - Learn how to build a new web scraping project from scratch using the world's most popular web crawling and scraping library for Node.js.